Sailor Piece Beginner Guide — New Players Start Here

 Allocate your first 50 stat points

-Move to Pirate Village at level 15
+Move to Sailor Island at level 50

 What to Do in Your First 30 Minutes